aireuhl/i_e/index.md

 - template: detail-content
   block: text-1
   content: <h5>This project was developed in a graduate information studies course
-    at UCLA. <br><br>Imperial Eyes acknowledges the Tongva peoples as the traditional land caretakers of <a href="https://www.aisc.ucla.edu/sounds/world.wav">Tovaangar</a>
+    at UCLA in the fall of 2018.<br><br>Imperial Eyes acknowledges the Tongva peoples as the traditional land caretakers of <a href="https://www.aisc.ucla.edu/sounds/world.wav">Tovaangar</a>
     (Los Angeles basin, So.
 Channel Islands) and are grateful to have the opportunity to work for the <a href="https://www.aisc.ucla.edu/sounds/people.wav">taraaxatom</a>
     (indigenous peoples) in this place.
 As a land grant institution, we pay our respects